rnagumo/Resume/index.md

 I'm Ryosuke Nagumo, Machine Learning Engineer.
 My interests are Bayesian statistics, time series analysis, and data science.

+I am especially interested in the combination of Bayesian statistics and deep learning.
+Bayesian statistics can provide the uncertainty of inference, and deep learning can express very flexible functions.
+Therefore, "Bayesian deep learning" is a candidate to model complex real world with uncertainty.

 ## Interests

 * **Bayesian statistics**